Learn about the various styles of Yoga, Meditation & Bhakti offered at Shala Yoga below, then check out our class schedule.

 If your body is feeling in need of tender care and attention this is a great class for you, whether you are recovering from an injury or have just a big day enjoying the outdoors.
 Slow and steady wins the race here, lots of space and time for the breath and feeling into the body.
 All levels welcome.

 This is a class that gives back to the community of Squamish.
 Newer teachers teach this class and it is an entirely donation based class.
-The proceeds of which go to the Friend’s of Stawamus.
+The proceeds of which go to a scholarship fund for individuals looking to participate in Shala Yoga trainings.
 All levels welcome.

 This class is for men who do not have a regular yoga practice and who are looking to create a little bit more space in the physical bodies.
 This class will be slow moving with myofascial release, as well as hatha style poses.
 This class is designed to be very accessible and out with those thigh hamstrings, hip flexors, backs, quads, and shoulders.
 See you on the mat gentlemen.
 Bring a friend!!!